justinemter/pseudo-channel/multi-channel-scripts/README.md

 `screen`
 `php -S 192.168.1.112:8080`

-*Change the IP:Port to your controller IP:Whatever port that's free/open*
+*-Change the IP:Port to your controller IP:Whatever port that's free/open*

 3) Point your browser to your IP/Port/multi-channel-viewer.php: